full

 Speaker:

-The most contacted persons of the deceased and the best avenue to contact them.
+the most contacted persons of the deceased and the best avenue to contact them,

 Speaker:

-I was right in your grasp.
+was right in your grasp.

 Speaker: